-Water heating accounts for up to a quarter of most household’s energy bill.
+Water heating accounts for up to a quarter of most households’ energy bills.
 With such a large amount of money and energy being spent, it is important to choose a hot water system that will handle your demands and remain efficient.
-Every family and building have varying hot water needs, and as such, the cost of electric hot water systems vary.
+Every family and building have varying hot water needs, and as such, the cost of electric hot water systems varies.
 When choosing your electric hot water system, it is crucial to know what is typical in the industry, and how you can best spend your money.

-Electric hot water systems are a fantastic choice - systems can be installed either indoor or outdoor and are relatively cheap to buy and install.
+Electric hot water systems are a fantastic choice - systems can be installed either indoors or outdoors and are relatively cheap to buy and install.
 Most stand-alone units cost between $300 and $1500.
-As hot water plumbers, here at CDL, we always look for an energy-efficient model to reduce your energy consumption and ongoing costs.
+As hot water plumbers, here at CDL Plumbing, we always look for an energy-efficient model to reduce your energy consumption and ongoing costs.
 Generally speaking, electric hot water systems are typically more expensive than other types of hot water heaters to run.
 Let's delve into why.

 When considering electric water heater prices, a good starting point is identifying the needs of your household.
 You need to consider the lifestyles and schedules of your family to determine a system that will best suit your household needs.
 There is no point choosing a smaller, cheaper option if you are constantly going to be running out of hot water, nor is it reasonable to purchase a system that is larger than you need and drawing excess power.
 Generally speaking, a four-person home needs between 125 to 160L for a continuous system and 250 to 315L to run off-peak.

 When it comes to electric hot water systems, there are two main models: storage and instant.

 Electric storage systems have a large tank and a heating element.
 The tanks range from 25L to 400L, with prices varying between $450 for smaller models and $1900 for larger models.